Knee Replacement Surgery

 How do I get ready for knee replacement surgery?

-While the chance for infection after knee replacement is very low, it can happen if bacteria enter your bloodstream.
+While the chance for infection after knee replacement is very low, it can occur.
 You may be asked to see your dentist before surgery, so that any major dental procedures you might need (such as tooth extractions and periodontal work) can be done before your total knee replacement surgery.
 This helps reduce your risk for infection.

 Tell your healthcare provider about all prescription and over-the-counter medicines and any vitamins, herbs, and supplements that you are taking.
 Some of these may affect things like healing and blood clotting, so you may need to stop taking them before surgery.

 Your healthcare provider will tell you not to eat or drink anything for several hours before the surgery.
-You will probably have to stay in the hospital for at least one day, and you will not be allowed to drive for some time after surgery.
+You will probably have to stay in the hospital for several days, and you will not be allowed to drive for some time after surgery.
 You will probably need some help at home (with things like bathing, dressing, cleaning, and shopping) for a short time after surgery, so you may want to arrange this ahead of time.